-Did you know the Police Department has a records section?
+Did you know the Lake Stevens Police Department has a records section?
 They do!
-This is where all official reports of incidents to the LSPD are maintained.
-In addition to responding to your requests, this department also assists the prosecutors and courts with requests so it plays an important role in our community.
-Under the direction of the Administrative Manager, the records section is staffed with four records specialists and one volunteer.
+This is where all official reports of incidents of the LSPD are maintained.
+In addition to responding to your requests, the Records Unit also assists the prosecutors and courts with requests, so it plays a significant role in our community.
+Under the direction of the Administrative Manager, the Records Unit is staffed with Records Supervisor, four Records Specialists and volunteers.

 Hours of Operation

 - Monday - Friday, 9:30 a.m. to 4:00 p.m.
 (May vary due to training, meetings, and other events)

 - Assisting the prosecutors and court with requests